Foundations of SAFe: Part 3 (benefits, drawbacks, and practical application)

 Agile Perspective

-Tim Broyles Agile, Dev Methodologies 1 Comment
+Tim Broyles Agile, Articles, Project Management 1 Comment

 You may think of Agile as just another process.
 While this is incorrect (as it is a framework created to help developers create processes), there is a fundamental difference between this methodology and most methodologies that have come before.